lightyang/storm-notes/zookeeper.md

 executor-id is [start-task-id end-task-id].
 See Task Allocation (TODO).

-/supervisors/{supervisor-id}
+Supervisor heartbeat - /supervisors/{supervisor-id}
 --
-Supervisor heartbeat information.
-This corresponds to SupervisorInfo record type.
+This corresponds to SupervisorInfo record.
 + time-secs
 + hostname
 + assignment-id